Train Mountain Railroad: Train Mountain Railroad Museum

+In August 2024, the museum site would receive Weyerhaeuser Timber Company #101, a Baldwin DS-4-4-750 that was built in May 1950 as one of two demonstrator units for the Baldwin Locomotive Works.
+It would later serve Weyerhaeuser and the company-owned Oregon, California and Eastern Railway until the railway ceased operations in May 1990.
+After that, it was privately owned and later had its ownership transferred to the Oregon Coast Scenic Railroad before being sold to Train Mountain and arriving at the site.
+It is notable for being Train Mountain's first full-size display locomotive.

 Train meets

 The 25th anniversary of the founding of Train Mountain was celebrated during the summer of 2012.
 The celebration featured an international miniature train meet entitled the "2012 Triennial."
 The Train Mountain tradition of Triennials began in the year 2000, and has been held every three years thereafter.
 The 2018 Triennial attracted trains which totaled more than 10,000 feet in length.
-The 2022 Triennial has approx. 888 participants, a drop of about 20% from 2018, but more trains than in 2018.
+The 2022 Triennial had approximately 888 participants, a drop of about 20% from 2018, but more trains than in 2018.
 The high point of the Triennial is the Big Toot in which all trains assemble on the last Saturday and blow their whistles for one minute.
 Participants from Australia, Switzerland, Canada, Germany, UK, and the US are attending.
+The Triennial for 2025 has been scheduled for June 14 to 29 with the dates of the 21st through 29th as the main operating meet days.
 A specific entrance donation is requested from visitors only during the Triennial event week.